KaisarCode/ps-mod/README.md

 ## PSMod
 Generates a WebService-oriented Prestashop module.
-The CSS and JS scripts to control it will be located externally and served through a CDN.
+The CSS and JS scripts to control it can be loaded from a CDN or from the module's view folder.

 ## mod.json
 Module definitions.